Air2Water - Pure Water From Thin Air

 The consensus of most medical experts is that the water supply is the most critical factor to human health.
 The Natural Resources Defense Council estimates that in the US alone more than 900,000 become ill each year from water borne disease and as many as 900 will die.
 International Controllers estimated that in the near future, more than 120 million US households regularly purchase bottled water at an average cost of $500 to $1,000 a year.
 This number is currently on the rise.
 In addition, there is also an increasing awareness that bottled water itself may be no safer than municipally treated water.

-Although some feel protected by filters and/or water vending machines, a recent study LINK highlighted the hazards of relying on these products.
-As bad as the situation is in the United States, it is worse in many other developed countries and to an even greater degree, second and third-world countries.
+Although some feel protected by filters and/or water vending machines, in a recent study LINK highlighted the hazards of relying on these products.
+As bad as the situation is in the United States, it is worse in many other developed countries and to an even greater degree in second and third world countries.

 Related Links